osmlab/awesome-openstreetmap/README.md

 * [Changeset Text Search](https://resultmaps.neis-one.org/osm-changesets) - Filter OSM changesets by comment.
 * [Latest Changeset Discussions](https://resultmaps.neis-one.org/osm-discussions) - Show latest discussions on OSM changesets.
 * [latest-changes](https://rene78.github.io/latest-changes/#2/15.0/-15.0) - Visualize latest OSM changesets within a certain geographic boundary.
 Includes a simple vandalism checker. ([Source Code](https://github.com/rene78/latest-changes/))
+* [OSM Inspector](https://tools.geofabrik.de/osmi/?view=geometry&lon=-12.00000&lat=25.00000&zoom=3&baselayer=Geofabrik%20Standard&overlays=long_ways%2Cways_with_long_segments%2Clong_segments%2Cself_intersection_ways%2Cself_intersection_points%2Csingle_node_in_way%2Cduplicate_node_in_way%2Clong_ways%2Cways_with_long_segments%2Clong_segments%2Cself_intersection_ways%2Cself_intersection_points%2Csingle_node_in_way%2Cduplicate_node_in_way) - The OSM Inspector (alias OSMI) is a web based debugging tool for advanced OpenStreetMap users offered by Geofabrik.
+On a map you can see several themed views, each with several layers, showing specific details of the OSM data, often with highlighted errors.
+* [Nominatim QA](https://nominatim.org/qa/#map=1.81/0.00/0.00) - The Nominatim Data Analyser is a QA tool used to scan the nominatim database and extract suspect data from it.
+These data are then presented to mappers through a visual interface so that they can correct them directly.

 ## Tasking Managers